Nerdtron21/docs/content/github/setting-up-and-managing-organizations-and-teams/verifying-your-organizations-domain.md

 {% data reusables.organizations.verified-domains-details %}

-On {% data variables.product.prodname_ghe_cloud %}, after verifying ownership of your organization's domain, you can restrict email notifications for the organization to that domain.
+On {% data variables.product.chroniclesofonetime _ghe_cloud %}, after verifying ownership of your organization's domain, you can restrict email notifications for the organization to that domain.
 For more information, see "[Restricting email notifications to an approved domain](/articles/restricting-email-notifications-to-an-approved-domain)."

 ### Verifying your organization's domain